Romania flag

 Employment contracts are mandatory and must outline the role and responsibilities, compensation and leave entitlements, probationary period, place of work, and other details.
 All new employees must register with the Labor Chamber at least one day prior to commencing work.

-The standard working week in Romania is 40 hours, most commonly comprising of eight-hour shifts from Monday to Friday.
 A maximum of eight hours of overtime can be worked per week, and should normally be compensated with time off in lieu, within two months of the time worked.
 If that time off cannot practically be given, then overtime pay of at least 175% of normal salary is due.
+Overtime is banned for employees under 18, working part-time, and pregnant employees who can’t work their normal shifts.

 Notice periods are a minimum of 20 working days, although managerial employees resigning must give at least 45 working days’ notice.
 Probation periods are normally three months, increasing to four months for managers and supervisors.